Riffatad/Data-Visualization/README.md

 Getting Started
 ## Analysis Steps
 1. Data Import and Preview:
-o	Load the mouse metadata and study results data. o	Combine them into a single Data Frame.
+	Load the mouse metadata and study results data.
+	Combine them into a single Data Frame.
 2. Duplicate Handling:
-o	Identify and remove duplicate entries based on Mouse ID and Timepoint.
+	Identify and remove duplicate entries based on Mouse ID and Timepoint.
 3. Summary Statistics:
-o	Calculate mean, median, variance, standard deviation, and standard error of the mean (SEM) for tumor volumes across different drug regimens.
+	Calculate mean, median, variance, standard deviation, and standard error of the mean (SEM) for tumor volumes across different drug regimens.
 4. Visualization:
-o	Create bar plots to visualize the total number of observations for each drug regimen. o	Generate a pie chart showing the distribution of unique mice by gender.
+	Create bar plots to visualize the total number of observations for each drug regimen.
+	Generate a pie chart showing the distribution of unique mice by gender.
-5. Final Tumor Volume Calculation: o	Analyze the final tumor volumes for mice treated with Capomulin, Ramicane, Infubinol, and Ceftamin.
+5. Final Tumor Volume Calculation:
+	Analyze the final tumor volumes for mice treated with Capomulin, Ramicane, Infubinol, and Ceftamin.
 6. Correlation Analysis:
-o	Calculate the correlation between mouse weight and tumor volume. o	Perform linear regression analysis.
+	Calculate the correlation between mouse weight and tumor volume.
+	Perform linear regression analysis.
-7. Scatter Plot with Regression Line: o	Visualize the relationship between mouse weight and average tumor volume.
+7. Scatter Plot with Regression Line:
+	Visualize the relationship between mouse weight and average tumor volume.
 ## Results
 •	The analysis provides insights into the effectiveness of Capomulin compared to other treatment regimens.
 •	Visualizations highlight the distribution of gender among mice and the number of observations per treatment.